-Credit risk is the risk of a financial loss to the Group if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
-The Group's exposure to credit risk arises principally from their receivables from customers.
-The Company's exposure to credit risk arises principally from loans and advances to subsidiaries and financial guarantees are given to banks for credit facilities granted to a subsidiary.
+Credit risk is the risk of a financial loss to the Group and the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
+The Group's and the Company's exposure to credit risk arises principally from their receivables from customers.
+The Company also provides loans and advances to subsidiaries and financial guarantees are given to banks for credit facilities granted to a subsidiary.